rushi-k-op/stwdo-tracker/README.md

 This project was originally built to monitor the [Studierendenwerk Dortmund (STWDO)](https://www.stwdo.de/en/living-houses-application/current-housing-offers) housing portal, but it can be adapted to monitor any website where you need to detect when new content appears.

+DISCLAMER - This tool is for educational purposes and personal use only.
+Please respect the website's robots.txt and Terms of Service.
+The author is not responsible for any misuse.

 ## How It Works

 1. A GitHub Actions workflow runs every 5 minutes (configurable via cron).